Wilsonian Renormalization of Neural Network Gaussian Processes: Equivalent Kernel Limit of the Replica Action

 We can now perform the quenched average on the $M$-copy system $Z^M$ instead, which is often more tractable.

 This replica approach was first applied to GP regression in \cite{Malzahn}, and was used in \cite{Cohen_2021} to obtain

 where the action is

 where $K^{-1}(x,x')$ is the inverse operator (not an element-wise inverse) of $K(x,x')$ having the same eigenfunctions but inverse eigenvalues, and $\mathrm{d}\mu_x$ is the data measure, cf. footnote \ref{ft:datameasure}.
-As shown in \cite{Cohen_2021} the average predictor $\bar{f}(x_*)$ is given by the average of $M^{-1} \sum\nolimits_{m=1}^M f_{m}(x_*)$ under that action in the limit $M \rightarrow 0$.\footnote{To see this, take a derivative of $\left<\left(Z^M-1\right)/M\right>$ with respect to the suppressed source field to obtain $M^{-1}\left<\sum_{m=1}^M f_{m}(x_*)\right>_{Z^M} Z^M$.
-By replica symmetry (i.e., the fact that the copies are identical), this is equivalent to $\left<f_1(x_*)\right>_{Z^M} Z^M$, which has the same $M\to0$ limit as $\langle f_1(x_*)\rangle_{Z^M}$.}
+As shown in \cite{Cohen_2021} the average predictor $\bar{f}(x_*)$ is given by the average of $M^{-1} \sum\nolimits_{m=1}^M f_{m}(x_*)$ under that action in the limit $M \rightarrow 0$\footnote{To see this, take a derivative of $\left<\left(Z^M-1\right)/M\right>$ with respect to the suppressed source field to obtain $M^{-1}\left<\sum_{m=1}^M f_{m}(x_*)\right>_{Z^M} Z^M$.
+By replica symmetry (i.e., the fact that the copies are identical), this is equivalent to $\left<f_1(x_*)\right>_{Z^M} Z^M$, which has the same $M\to0$ limit as $\langle f_1(x_*)\rangle_{Z^M}$.}.

 Although our initial field theory was Gaussian, averaging over the datasets resulted in a non-quadratic action, due to ``quenched-disorder" induced by the training set.
-A simple yet useful limit \cite{Sollich2004} of the above theory, known as the Equivalent Kernel limit, is obtained when $\eta,\sigma^2 \rightarrow \infty$ with $\eta/\sigma^2$ fixed.
-In this case the exponential on the right-hand side of \eqref{eq:repS} can be Taylor expanded, so that, at leading order, we obtain a non-interacting theory,
+A simple yet useful limit \cite{Sollich2004, Silverman1984} of the above theory, known as the Equivalent Kernel (EK) limit, is obtained when $\eta,\sigma^2 \rightarrow \infty$ with $\eta/\sigma^2$ fixed.
+In this case the exponential on the right-hand side of \eqref{eq:repS} can be Taylor expanded\footnote{Note that while the Taylor expansion is exact in this limit, it is still quite a good approximation even at finite $\eta$ and $\sigma^2 = O(0.01)$~\cite{Sollich2004}.
+It is also a well-known approximation~\cite{Silverman1984} for the finite ridge case.}, so that, at leading order, we obtain a non-interacting theory,

 It is then convenient to write this in terms of the eigenfunctions, $\phi_k(x)$, of the kernel $K$ with respect to the data measure $\mathrm{d}\mu_x=p_\mathrm{data}(x) dx$.
 That is, the aforementioned covariance function admits an eigensystem decomposition